 Memberships: Australian Physiotherapy Association

-Schedule: Stacey is at Performance Medicine on Mondays, Tuesdays, Wednesdays, Thursdays & Fridays.
+Schedule: Stacey is at Performance Medicine on Monday, Tuesday, Wednesday, Thursday & Fridays.
+As well as one Saturday a month.